-On behalf of the Board of Inch Kenneth Kajang Rubber Public Limited Company, I present herewith the One Hundred and Tenth Annual Report and Financial Statements of the Company and the Group for the financial year ended 31 December 2019
+On behalf of the Board of Inch Kenneth Kajang Rubber Public Limited Company, I present herewith the One Hundred and Thirteenth Annual Report and Financial Statements of the Company and the Group for the financial year ended 31 December 2022.

-During the financial year under review, the Group recorded a revenue of RM14.214 million and a loss after tax of RM6.910 million compared to a revenue of RM15.737 million and a post-tax loss of RM11.123 million for the previous year.
-The decrease in Group’s turnover by RM1.523 million is mainly due to the lower prices of the rubber blocks during the financial year under review.
+During the financial year under review, the Group recorded a revenue of RM21.018 million compared to a revenue of RM32.660 million for the previous year.
+The decrease in Group’s turnover by RM11.642 million is mainly due to the lower demand for our rubber blocks during the financial year under review.

 On behalf of the Board, I wish to express my appreciation to all our customers, shareholders, business partners, bankers and government authorities for their continued support and encouragement during the year.

-Special thanks go to the management and staff.
+Special thanks also goes to the management and staff.
 Their invaluable efforts and firm dedication to the Group are truly appreciated.
 We are confident that success is in the pipeline.

 DATO’ ADNAN BIN MAARUF